 The help2kids Health Project promotes the physical and mental health of children.
-We offer high quality medical services to nearly 1,000 children in Dar es Salaam, with the goal of improving overall healthcare in Tanzania and the individual children’s well-being.
+We offer high quality medical services to approximately 900 children in Dar es Salaam, with the goal of improving overall healthcare in Tanzania and the individual children’s well-being.
 Our ambition is to help each child ultimately fulfill their potential.

 The help2kids Health Project offers its services to children from the following organisations in Dar es Salaam (figures are approximate):